shanike/vscode-extensions/README.md

 * ## 11.
 Split HTML attributes
 Splits attributes with props of html/jsx tags, so that each prop is on a new line (or the opposite: puts all attributes on the same line)

+**There are two similar extentions for this, the suggested one is called: 'Split HTML Attributes (Vue, React, Angular)'**

 ## this is the 'more' part
 - SCSS formatter